-This classic recipe for Candied Carrots will easily become your new favorite side dish!
-Just a few simple ingredients make these carrots a sweet and delicious addition to any meal.
+This sweet and simple Candied Carrots Recipe will easily become your new favorite side dish!
+Just a few ordinary ingredients transform basic carrots into a special addition to any meal.

-These carrots make the perfect side dish for my Slow Cooker Pot Roast.
-You’ve got to try it!
+(Psst: these carrots make the perfect side dish for my Slow Cooker Pot Roast.
+You’ve got to try it!)

 This Recipe For Candied Carrots Is A Family Favorite